-To hold the amounts required to fund the anticipated deficit on business rates collection over the following iencii on business rates conection over three financial years.
+To hold the amounts required to fund the anticipated deficit on business rates collection over the following three financial years.

 6. Material Items of Income and Expenditure

 For 2021/22 the Council has the following material items of income and expenditure for both capital and revenue: